StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-03-cancellation-3-detecting-cancellation.md

 You may notice that there is another cancellation exception type: `TaskCanceledException`.
 This is raised by some APIs instead of `OperationCanceledException`.

 As a general rule, I recommend you completely ignore `TaskCanceledException`.
 Some APIs just raise `OperationCanceledException`, even if they deal with cancelled tasks.
-And since `TaskCanceledException` derives from `OperationCanceledException`, your cancellation exception handler code can just use `OperationCanceledException`, ignore `TaskCanceledException` completely, and work everywhere.
+And since `TaskCanceledException` derives from `OperationCanceledException`, your cancellation exception handler code can just use `OperationCanceledException`, ignore `TaskCanceledException` completely, and it will work everywhere.

 <div class="alert alert-danger" markdown="1">
 <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>

 Do not catch `TaskCanceledException`.
-Always catch `OperationCanceledException` instead.
+Catch `OperationCanceledException` instead.
 </div>

 ## OperationCanceledException.CancellationToken